UnionInternationalCheminsdeFer/OSDM/spec/models.md

 It is possible in OSDM to propose offers covering only a subset of the requested trip under specific conditions:

-- the segments covered by a given offer are indicated through the `coveredSegmentIndexes` property
+- the segments covered by a given offer are indicated through the `coveredTripLegIndexes` property
 - all offers covering the same set of segments belong to the same  `offerCluster`.
-All offers related to the same `offerCluster` therefore have an identical set of `coveredSegmentIndexes`
+All offers related to the same `offerCluster` therefore have an identical set of `coveredTripLegIndexes`
 - a `segment` can only be covered in one `offerCluster` within a `tripOffer` (no overlap)
 - each `segment` of the `trip` must be covered by at least one `offer` in each `TripOffer` (no gap)